darktable-org/lua-scripts/README.md

 Lua-script libraries documentation may be generated using the tools in the tools/ directory.

-More information about the scripting with lua can be found in the darktable user manual: https://www.darktable.org/usermanual/en/lua_chapter.html
+More information about the scripting with Lua can be found in the darktable user manual: https://www.darktable.org/usermanual/en/lua_chapter.html

 The darktable Lua API documentation is here: